LianKeat/liankeat.github.io/README.md

 # Credits

-Thanks to @andrewbanchich for his many Jekyll adaptations of HTML5 UP's elegant themes, which helped and inspired me, and of course many thanks to HTML5 UP.
+Thanks to Chris Bobbe for his integration to Jekyll and to HTML5 UP.

 Original README from HTML5 UP: